fxamacker/circlehash/README.md

      foo = uint64_a % uint64_b  // slower than CircleHash64f and CircleHash64s on Haswell Xeon
 ```

-Speeds were compared using Go 1.16.8 on linux_amd64 (Haswell CPU) with CircleHash written in plain Go (no assembly).
+Speeds were compared using Go 1.16.8 on linux_amd64 (Haswell CPU) with unoptimized CircleHash64.
+On newer Intel CPUs the modulus can be slightly faster.

 When compiled with g++ 9.3 on linux_amd64 (Haswell CPU), CircleHash64f and CircleHash64s are among the fastest hashes for short inputs.